verrazzano/verrazzano-modules/module-operator/README.md

     EOF
     ```

-2. Verify the Helm chart was installed:
+2. Verify that the Helm chart was installed:

     ```sh
     helm ls
     ```

 ## Modifying the API definitions
-If you update the API definitions, you must regenerate CRDs and code.
+If you update the API definitions, then you must regenerate CRDs and code.

 * To generate manifests (for example, CRDs):